sberg-rh/AutoPowerUsage/PCP/README.md

 **These can be verified and Readings viewed**
 > $ pminfo openmetrics | grep watts
 > $ pmrep openmetrics.RFchassis openmetrics.RFpdu1 openmetrics.RFpdu2

+For more info on PCP PMDA-OPENMETRICS see the man page